PrateekUp/Njack-website/README.md

 -Developement and Open source
 -Machine Learning
 # Project description
-We will be creating a fully responsive and dynamic website for NJACK, Computer Science Club of IIT Patna from scratch using Reactjs, HTML, CSS, JS with some great design.
+We will be creating a fully responsive and dynamic website for NJACK, Computer Science Club of IIT Patna from scratch using HTML, CSS, JS with some great design.
 This will include a landing page, events page, team and contact page.
 More Content about NJACK, we will be providing with the assigning issues, feel free to contribute without worrying about the content.
 # Pre-requisites
-1- Basic knowledge of HTML,CSS,JS and ReactJS (depends on your assigned issue).
+1- Basic knowledge of HTML,CSS,JS (depends on your assigned issue).
 # Resources
 Resources like images and UI are in the ./src/Resources, so you can use those resources.
 # Contact Us